 c) Non-native speakers of English must be able to demonstrate their knowledge of English either by showing they have at least one year of university studies at institutions where the language of instruction is English, or by possessing a certification which proves one of the following that they possess a B2 level within the Common European Framework of Reference for Languages (see here a comparison table for other certifications).

 d) All candidates shall complete an online test to ascertain their knowledge.
 The test is composed of multiple choice questions.
 The link to the test will be sent by email to candidates AFTER they apply and their applications are validated formally (which might take one to two weeks).
-Candidates can prepare on the following textbooks:
+Candidates need to prepare on the following topics:

 - Labour Economics